rexresearch

 incident on the electrode.
 The IPCE action spectra for

-FIGS. 12A and 12B.
-The photocurrent action spectra obtained with
+in FIGS. 12A and 12B.
+The photocurrent action spectra obtained

-the individual CdSe quantum dots and their size quantization
+originates from the individual CdSe quantum dots and their size

-property is responsible for tuning the performance of quantum dot
+quantization property is responsible for tuning the performance

-solar cells.
-In particular, the ability to tune the photoresponse
+of quantum dot solar cells.
+In particular, the ability to tune

 [0069] Comparison of IPCE at the excitonic peaks shows an